Bullard, Texas

-Bullard is a small town in Smith and Cherokee counties in the east-central part of U.S. state of Texas.
-U.S. Route 69 and Farm-to-Market Roads 2137, 2493, and 344 intersect here, about 15 mi south of the city of Tyler.
-Its population was 2,463 at the 2010 census, up from 1,150 at the 2000 census; by 2020, its population was 3,318.
+Bullard is a small town in the Smith and Cherokee counties in the east-central part of the U.S. state of Texas.
+U.S. Route 69 and Farm-to-Market Roads 2137, 2493, and 344 intersect here, about 15 mi south of the larger city of Tyler.
+Its population was 3,318 at the 2020 census, up from 2,463 at the 2010 census.

 The Smith County portion of the town is part of the Tyler metropolitan statistical area, while the Cherokee County portion is part of the Jacksonville micropolitan statistical area.

 Bullard was earlier known as "Etna" and "Hewsville".
 The town is named for John H. Bullard, a Confederate soldier, and Emma Eugenia (Erwin) Bullard.
 In 1881, John Bullard opened the Hewsville post office in his store.
 In 1883, the Etna post office, near Hewsville, was closed.
 Then, the Hewsville office was renamed "Bullard".
 Many rural residents in northern Cherokee County are served by the Bullard post office.
 The bypassing of the railroad brought about the demise of Etna and the rise of Bullard.

 History

 The Etna post office, just west of Bullard, was granted in 1867, although settlers had been in the vicinity since the early 1850s.
 John and Emma Bullard arrived about 1870.
 A new post office named Hewsville was opened in the Bullards' store in 1881.
 The Etna post office was closed in 1883 and the Hewsville post office was renamed as Bullard.

 When the Kansas and Gulf Short Line Railroad extended its route from Tyler to Lufkin, it passed through Bullard and built a depot there.
-This attracted new residents and business.
+This attracted new residents and businesses.
 In 1890, the town had 200 residents and most essential businesses, plus a doctor and a telegraph office.
-The railroad was renamed several times - becoming the St. Louis, Arkansas and Texas Railway and then (1892) the Tyler and Southwestern Railway.
+The railroad was renamed several times, becoming the St. Louis, Arkansas, and Texas Railway and then (1892) the Tyler and Southwestern Railway.

 In 1903, the two public schools (segregated) had five teachers and 186 students between them.
-By 1914, the population had doubled to 400 and the railroad changed names once again - becoming the St. Louis Southwestern Railroad.
+By 1914, the population had doubled to 400 and the railroad changed names once again, becoming the St. Louis Southwestern Railroad.